-Committee on Faculty .
+Committee on Faculty Recruitment, Retention, and Development.

-Charge: This Committee is responsible to the Faculty Senate for reviewing and recommending policy and practice on issues related to faculty .
+Charge: This Committee is responsible to the Faculty Senate for reviewing and recommending policy and practice on issues related to faculty recruitment, retention, and development.

 In carrying out these responsibilities, the Committee shall: